Nevenall/ghosting-the-edge/01 Ghosting the Edge.md

-Jet engines scream through the smog overhead and tonight's greasy rain on your mirrorshades smears the scavenged neon of High Street Market.
-Every face in the makeshift stalls gets sniffed from your visual cortex, matched against your target's facial data, then pumped back into your field of vision with a color-coded match percentage.

-58%...12%...70%...68%...95% — "Hey there."
+Jet engines scream unseen in the smog overhead and tonight's greasy rain on your mirrorshades smears the scavenged neon of High Street Market.
+Every face in the makeshift stalls gets sniffed from your visual cortex by the client's program and pumped back into your field of vision with a color-coded match percentage.
+58%...12%...70%...68%...95% — "Hey there, Friend."

-Cold metal drops as softly as a spider on to the back of your neck.
-A warning floats across the bottom of your vision like a cobweb because this smartass hacked their safety-off function to broadcast a weapons-free alert.
+Cold metal drops, soft as a spider, on the back of your neck and a warning floats across the bottom of your vision because this smartass hacked their safety-off to broadcast a weapons-free alert.

 Welcome to the Edge

 :::sidebar left
-*Ghosting* — slang for making a living (*feeding the meat* is a more colorful synonym).
+*Ghosting* — slang for making a living.
+*feeding the meat* is a more colorful synonym.

 *The edge* — a the place where the stasis of corporate control meets the anarchic currents of the street.
 :::

 <!-- more mood setting and less Is this cyberpunk essays. -->